 In 2010, 2.26 million people in England (5.54% of the population) were registered with a diagnosis of diabetes.
 The prevalence of diabetes in England among adults is predicted to rise to 8.5% by 2020 and 9.5% by 2030.
-There are around 4000 people with a diagnosed risk of diabetes (impaired glucose tolerance – IGT) in Salford, and more that are undiagnosed.
-Evidence suggests that in the absence of any lifestyle advice or pharmacological intervention about 50% of people with IGT will develop type 2 diabetes in five to ten years.
+Evidence suggests that in the absence of any lifestyle advice or pharmacological intervention about 50% of people with NDH go on to develop T2DM within five-to-ten years.

 The NHS DPP national roll-out is an ambitious programme to identify patients in England at risk of developing T2DM and deliver an evidence-based behavioural change intervention at scale.
 It is significant because of its potential to impact on the prevalence of T2DM and its associated health risks.

 The seven demonstrator sites played an important role in shaping the national roll-out of the NHS DPP by helping the team delivering the programme to learn key lessons before it was rolled out nationally.

 The evaluation was conducted using a mixed-methods approach.
 To facilitate this we initially engaged with stakeholders involved in the delivery of the Salford model, from this starting point we mapped out the intervention process from start-to-finish and interviewed multiple stakeholders from each point in the intervention.
 We then gathered patient-facing materials used as part of the intervention, researched the NHS DPP specification and created evaluation data checklists so that the teams involved could supply us with data from their services.
 The evaluation was completed as three separate reports to allow the Salford team to make changes to their model based on findings in the reports.